Jacek Namieśnik

-Jacek Namieśnik (10 December 1949 Mogilno – 14 April 2019 Gdańsk) was a Polish chemist, full professor of Gdańsk University of Technology.
-He was head of Analytical Department (1995–2019), dean of Faculty of Chemistry (1996–2002, 2005–2012), rector of Gdańsk University of Technology since 1 September 2016 until his death.
+Jacek Namieśnik (10 December 1949 in Mogilno – 14 April 2019 in Gdańsk) was a Polish chemist, full professor of Gdańsk University of Technology.
+He was head of Analytical Department (1995–2019), dean of Chemical Faculty (1996–2002, 2005–2012), rector of Gdańsk University of Technology since 1 September 2016 until his death.

 Biography

-In 1967 he graduated from the First High School in Inowrocław and started his studies at the Faculty of Chemistry of Gdańsk University of Technology.
+In 1967 he graduated from the First High School in Inowrocław and started his studies at the Chemical Faculty of Gdańsk University of Technology.
 After graduating in 1972, he began his scientific career at this university, earning his degree in chemistry in 1978.
 The subject of his dissertation, conducted under the supervision of prof. Edmund Kozłowski was "The Determination of the total content of carbon and the content of organic carbon from volatile air pollutants".
 In 1985, on the basis of the dissertation "Concentration of volatile organic air pollutants", he obtained a degree of habilitated doctor, and the title of professor of chemical sciences received on 15 January 1996.

-In 1990–1996 he was a Deputy Dean for Education of the Faculty of Chemistry of Gdańsk University of Technology, and in 1996–2002 and again 2005–2012 Dean of this Faculty.
+In 1990–1996 he was a Deputy Dean for Education of the Chemical Faculty of Gdańsk University of Technology, and in 1996–2002 and again 2005–2012 Dean of this Faculty.
 Beginning in 1995 he was also the head of the Department of Analytical Chemistry, which has been awarded the Center of Excellence.
-Member of the Senate of the PG (since 1990) and head of the Doctoral Studies at the Faculty of Chemistry, Gdańsk University of Technology.
+Member of the Senate of the PG (since 1990) and head of the Doctoral Studies at the Chemical Faculty, Gdańsk University of Technology.